Tiny houses have been making an impact as a solution to the housing problem, and also something to consider if subdividing a property.

-The top video is a very clever tiny house made from a grain silo - it's contemporary, uncluttered and conjures up 'the good life' feel, allowing plenty of time to do things we are often too busy to do or don't prioritise.
+This top video is a very clever tiny house made from a grain silo - it's contemporary, uncluttered and conjures up 'the good life' feel, allowing plenty of time to do things we are often too busy to do or don't prioritise.

-Tiny houses with great solutions
+Tiny houses with great solutions for use of space

 From an Auckland tiny house to Christchurch models using recycled earthquake material, make sure you also check out the following New Zealand made Living Big in a Tiny House videos created by Bryce Langston.